debendraoli/leo-lambda/README.md

 This project exposes a minimal AWS Lambda handler that wraps the `leo` CLI.
 You can invoke it through a Lambda Function URL and pass the command arguments to run `leo` with faster CPU (by using larger Lambda sizes).

-Important: AWS Lambda does not provide GPUs.
-If you require GPU, consider ECS/EKS or EC2 with GPUs.

 ## Features

 - Accepts args via GET `?cmd=...` or POST JSON `{ "cmd": "..." }` or `{ "args": ["..."] }`